waiwera/waiwera/doc/user/methods.rst

 Function evaluations
 ====================

-Waiwera needs to evaluate the functions :math:`L` and :math:`R` for any given set of primary variables (and time).
-The function :math:`L`, representing the mass and energy densities :math:`M_n^c` in the cells, is relatively straightforward to evaluate, by summing the contributions of the different phases.
+Waiwera needs to evaluate the functions :math:`\mathbf{L}` and :math:`\mathbf{R}` for any given set of primary variables (and time).
+The function :math:`\mathbf{L}`, representing the mass and energy densities :math:`M_n^c` in the cells, is relatively straightforward to evaluate, by summing the contributions of the different phases.
 Considering a particular cell:

 .. math::